ispapadakis/Optimization-Using-Python/README.md

 # Optimization-Using-Python

-Implementation of Optimization Model Using Python/Pulp
+- Implementation of Optimization Model Using Python/Pulp

+- Example of Nonlinear Optimization Using scipy.optimize